TedTran2019-Interview-Prep/Leetcode/README.md

   - Plan before execution
 - Remove Element: Swap placeholder for non-target
   - More or less, both remove problems just involve keeping track of two indices

+### Linked List
+- Add Two Numbers: Div, mod, and carries
+  - The cleanup for this one is really nice since no value can be changed to 0